JuanIrache/mgjson/readme.md

 # MGJSON format example

-This a very simple demo file that can be imported in Adobe After Effects to read external dynamic and static data.
+This repository contains demo files that can be imported in Adobe After Effects to read external dynamic and static data.

+- demo.mgjson: Minimal working example.
+A static text and a stream with three samples (keyframes of sorts)
+- gopro.mgjson: Comprehensive file with many data streams.
+Created with [GoPro Telemetry for JavaScript](https://github.com/JuanIrache/gopro-telemetry)

 The underlying JSON schema is available for download under [Adobe's SensorManager SDK Package](https://console.adobe.io/downloads/ae).